juliendenize/eztorch/docs/source/get_started/structure.md

 The `datasets/` folder contains datasets tools for various image and video datasets.

-Among these tools there are:
+Among these tools, there are:
-- Datasets for videos, example: `datasets/hmdb51.py`.
+- Datasets for videos, for example `datasets/hmdb51.py`.
-- Datasets for images, example: `datasets/sun397.py`.
-- Wrapper around datasets, example `datasets/dict_dataset.py`.
+- Wrapper around datasets, for example `datasets/dict_dataset.py`.
 - Other tools such as clip samplers for video clip generation in `datasets/clip_samplers/`.

 ### Evaluation

 The `evaluation/` folder contains the tools for evaluation networks.

-For now there are:
+For now, there are:
 - Linear classifier evaluation for SSL protocol.
 - Testing time augmentations functions to average predictions of several augmentations.